smallbasic/smallbasic.github.io/_build/reference/602-file-bgetc.markdown

 > BGETC (fileN)

-Reads and returns a byte from file or device (Binary mode) .
+Reads and returns a byte from file or device (Binary mode).

+See BPUTC for writing bytes to a file or device.

 ```
 ' create a binary file